BLUE CARBON & BIODIVERSITY

 Global and local impact with sustainable community development

 At an early stage of climate emergency, WIF decided to focus fully on mitigating climate change.
 The most urgent need is to reduce CO2 accumulated in the atmosphere.
 Restoring lost mangrove forests is the most cost-effective method, nature’s own solution tested for millions of years.
-By 2023, over 100 million high-value mangrove trees will be in healthy growth, capturing and storing 5 times more CO2 than terrestrial trees.
-Expansion with 25 million trees in progress on 10,000 hectares.
-Conservation of 66,000 hectares is to be started in 2024.
+By 2023, over 81 million high-value mangrove trees will be in healthy growth, capturing and storing 5 times more CO2 than terrestrial trees.
 Total mitigation of over 50 million tons CO2 and community development in areas with over 10 million people.

 Why Blue Carbon?

 Blue Carbon represents CO2 captured by the world’s Oceans, equating more than 55% of green carbon (captured by plants).
 The carbon captured by living organisms in oceans is stored in the form of sediments from mangroves, salt marshes and seagrasses.
 It does not remain stored for decades or centuries (like, for example, rainforests), but rather for millennia.
 The Ocean is the most effective carbon climate mitigator, sequestering 83% of global carbon.
 Its algae production and mangrove shorelines are vital for its contribution to climate restoration and conservation.
 Production of seaweed, conservation of seagrass and coral reefs, and production of kelp, are all practical solutions with the highest effect on mitigation, as well as maintaining biodiversity and promoting life-bearing ecosystem services.
 These activities generate substantial value for financing and carbon income.
 The carbon market is expanding and interest in high value blue carbon is fast increasing.